 If you’re heading into the wilderness for your Scottish summer holiday I recommend getting the items listed above for the city, but also add these must-haves for the great outdoors.

 - Insect repellant.
-Pack this in your bag and you’ll practically want to hug me once you get caught in a swarm of Scotland’s infamous midges.
-This spray does a great job of keeping the little blighters at bay and saves you having to wear one of those ridiculous-looking net hats (which to be fair do a really good job too).
+Pack this in your bag and you’ll probably want to hug me once you get caught in a swarm of Scotland’s infamous midges.
+This spray does a great job of keeping the little blighters at bay and saves you having to wear a net hat (which to be fair do a really good job of keeping midges off your face).
+See my guide to the best midge repellents to use in Scotland.

 - Suntan lotion.
 This is a necessity as even on cloudy days you can still get burnt.
 I like this one by Ambre Solaire as it isn’t too greasy.